infinum/rails-infinum-gemorama/README.md

 ## Generate chart

-Now that you have everything in place, you can generate charts for your projects using:
+With everything set up, you can generate charts for your projects using the following command:

 ```bash
 script/chart -f 2024-07-29 -t 2024-08-02 ~/Code/Projects/a-cool-rails-rails-project
 ```

+If you need to specify a different branch, use the `-b` option.

-To get more info on the `script/chart` options, run:
+For additional information about the `script/chart` options, run:

 ```bash
 script/chart -h